+Item Description

-Item Description Jumbo Frame (Bytes) Enter Jumbo frame size.
+Jumbo Frame (Bytes) Enter Jumbo frame size.
 The valid range is 1526 bytes - 9216 bytes.

-Apply Save the settings or changes to the switch.
+Apply Apply the settings to the switch.

 II-9 STP

 The Spanning Tree Protocol (STP) is a network protocol that ensures a loop-free topology for any bridged Ethernet local area network.